Pierlam/Lexerow/README.md

 Then A.Cell=13
 Then A.Cell=25.89
 Then A.Cell="Hello"
-Then A.Cell=blank
+Then A.Cell=blank    # cell formatting will stay
-Then A.Cell= null
+Then A.Cell= null    # cell formatting will be cleared
 ```

-Several instructions in Then block is also possible, example:
+You may want to apply many Then instructions for one If instruction; for example:

 ```
 OnExcel "file.xlsx"